-The institution upholds a public health responsibility to ensure its graduates are fully competent, capable individuals prepared to provide benefit to the community in which they practice.
+The institution upholds a public health responsibility to ensure its graduates are competent; capable individuals prepared to provide benefit to the community in which they practice.
 Therefore, it is important that the individual student investing their time be fully knowledgeable of the qualities, abilities and functions deemed necessary to succeed in this rigorous educational program.
-For this reason, individuals with visual, auditory, physical and/or psychosocial impairments severe enough to require an intermediary may find that accommodation is not sufficient to ensure success.

-The intent of this document is to guide students in making an informed decision regarding clinical audiology as a career.
-To complete the AuD curriculum and enter practice as a licensed audiologist, all students must possess abilities and skills in the domains of communication, intellectual-cognitive, motor, sensory-observational and behavioral-social that are consistent with the skill sets of doctoral-level, healthcare providers.
+The intent of these technical standards is to guide students in making an informed decision regarding clinical audiology as a career.
+To complete the AuD curriculum and enter practice as a licensed audiologist, all students must possess abilities and skills in the domains of communication, intellectual-cognitive, motor, sensory-observational and behavioral-social that are consistent with the skill sets of doctoral-level, health care providers.